anoopaneesh/eclass-management-system/README.md

 1. add and edit teachers and students
 2. add and edit announcements with attachments
 3. add and edit timetable
+4. send mail to students and teachers with default login credentials

 ### teacher
 1. change default password